shivamverma-ms/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -SqlServerLicenseType
 Specify the SQL Server license type of the VM.
+This is applicable for Vmware to Azure and HyperV to Azure providers.

 ```yaml
 Type: System.String